isce-framework/isce2/contrib/PyCuAmpcor/README.md

 The program will calculate the number of windows based on the skip size and the window size.

-If you prefer to provide the locations for the center of the starting/ending window, rather than those of the first/last pixels, you may add *--use-center 1* together with the above options, e.g.,
+When comparing results from various windows sizes and search ranges, you may prefer to fix the center location for the search window.
+To achieve that, use *--use-center 1* together with the *--startpixel* options, e.g.,

 ```
 --startpixelac $startPixelAcross --startpixeldw $startPixelDown --use-center 1 --nwa $numberOfWindowsAcross --nwd $numberOfWindowsDown
 ```

-Here, *($startPixelDown, $startPixelAcross)* is the coordinate of the first window center, and will be fixed if you vary the window size or search range.

-But please note, the provided starting/ending pixels may go beyond the original reference/secondary image range.
-The program will still run but the offset results on the edge may be incorrect.
+Please be advised, by enforcing the window locations and sizes, the windows near the image edge may exceed the range of the original image (zeros are padded in this case), and their results may be incorrect.

 PyCuAmpcor supports two types of gross offset fields,
 * static (--gross=0), i.e., a constant shift between reference and secondary images.
 The static gross offsets can be passed by *--rr $rgshift --aa $azshift*.
 Note that the margin as well as the starting pixel may be adjusted.